DisnakeDev/disnake/docs/api.rst

     :param thread: The updated thread.
     :type thread: :class:`Thread`

-.. function:: on_group_join(channel, user)
+.. function:: on_raw_thread_delete(payload)
-              on_group_remove(channel, user)

-    Called when someone joins or leaves a :class:`GroupChannel`.

-    :param channel: The group that the user joined or left.
-    :type channel: :class:`GroupChannel`
-    :param user: The user that joined or left.
+    Called whenever a thread is deleted.
+    Unlike :func:`on_thread_delete`, this is called
+    regardless of the state of the internal thread cache.

+    Note that you can get the guild from :attr:`Thread.guild`.

+    This requires :attr:`Intents.guilds` to be enabled.

+    .. versionadded:: 2.5

+    :param payload: The raw event payload data.
-    :type user: :class:`User`
+    :type payload: :class:`RawThreadDeleteEvent`

 .. function:: on_webhooks_update(channel)